tudelft3d/City3D/Parameters.md

 ### Parameter Tuning

 For LoD2 building reconstruction on custom datasets, adjustments to specific parameters may be necessary.
-Three primary parameters—**Number** and  **Density** —are key to optimizing the reconstruction process for varying dataset characteristics.
+Two parameters—**Number** and  **Density** —are key to optimizing the reconstruction process for varying dataset characteristics.

 #### 1. **Number** (Plane Detection)
 This parameter defines the granularity of plane detection: